-Join Scott Simpson for an in-depth discussion in this video Understanding script types and permissions, part of Up and Running with Google Apps Script.
+Join Scott Simpson for an in-depth discussion in this video Understanding script types and permissions, part of Learning Google Apps Script.

 - There are two primary categories of scripts, Standalone scripts and Bound scripts.
 Standalone scripts live as files inside your Google Drive and generally, they run as you.
 That is, they run as the user currently logged in to the Google account running the script.
 Think of Standalone scripts like a code file on your computer.
 You run it.
 It runs as you.
 It can access your data and not anyone else's, unless they've shared a particular piece of data with you.
 The Bound scripts live inside something else, a container, like a Google Doc or a spreadsheet.

 They're how you'd add a custom menu or function to a spreadsheet, for example.
 Bound scripts can be created, viewed, edited, and executed by container owners and editors, which is to say, anyone that owns or can edit the document or spreadsheet the script is inside of.
 They can only be executed by viewers, which means anyone who isn't an owner or editor, if they're published as a web app.
 Both, Standalone scripts and Bound scripts, can be converted to a web app.
 We'll take a look at that process later on.